 In spite of all my teaching and preaching on keeping it simple, I get email after email from people who are building complex systems.
 Why not see if you can make a simple system work first?
 Trust me, if you can’t make a simple system like mine work, then adding complexity won’t help.
 And, even if you do have something complex that you believe is viable, I’m willing to bet that I can reduce that down to something much more simpler.
 If your methodology can’t easily pass the cocktail napkin test, then toss it out.

 Before we get into money management being a saving grace, I’d be remiss if I didn’t mention that you must be adequately capitalized to begin with.
-If you’re farting around with the rent money or Jr.’s college fund then you’re doomed from the start (scroll down for some suggested reading).
+If you’re farting around with the rent money or Jr.’s college fund then you’re doomed from the start.

 Now, assuming that you are adequately capitalized, proper money management will make it much easier to follow your plan.
 It will help you to resist the urge to mentally monetize open profits or losses.
 If the trade, winning or losing, only equates to a round of golf or a nice meal, it’ll be much easier to stay the course.
-Once you get the “reps in” then you can build from there--add to your account and or work up to the (in my case) 2% per trade if stopped out (scroll down for a money management article).
+Once you get the “reps in” then you can build from there--add to your account and or work up to the (in my case) 2% per trade if stopped out.

 As I often preach, trading is like buying a pet, “it’s going to end badly.”
 (Carlin) ALL trades eventually end badly.
 Either you’re going to get stopped out at a loss or you’re going to give up some open profits along the way.
 This is actually liberating.
 Knowing ahead of time that there will be some adversity makes it much easier to deal with provided of course, that you embrace and accept this.